Jump: Search:

 Microsoft Access Documentation DiagramsMicrosoft Access Cross-Reference Diagrams

 Total Access Analyzer generates cross-reference information that shows where and how each object is referenced.
 That's nice, but to really understand how your objects are connected, it's helpful to see the relationships across multiple levels.
-Three hierarchical diagrams visually reveal the entire family of related objects:

 The Application Diagram shows the hierarchical flow of your entire application.
 It starts with the Startup form or Autoexec macro, then shows what procedures and objects it calls, along with the same for the called objects.
 Every form, report, or procedure that is not called by another object starts its own tree.
 This provides a visual overview of all your procedure calls, macro calls, and form and report events, and is the most detailed of the three diagrams.